SigmaHQ/sigma-specification/appendix_modifer.md

 # Modifiers <!-- omit in toc -->

-The following document defines the standardized modifiers that can be used in the Sigma rules.
+The following document defines the standardized modifiers that can be used in Sigma.

 * Version 1.0.0
 * Release date 2022/12/19